yeohbraddy/Learning-to-Sparsify-the-Capacitated-Vehicle-Routing-Problem-Instances/README.md

 jupyter notebook
 ```

-to access the machine learning model notebook to view the machine learning evaluation charts after pruning.
+to access the machine learning model notebook /Modules/ipynb/Model.ipynb.
+It contains the evaluation charts about the training and testing of the model.

-From the CLI, run:
+Run the code from an IDE or alternatively, from the CLI:

 ```sh
 python Main.py